 Most foods are safe, however, there are some foods that you should avoid during pregnancy which may potentially be infectious (listeria, hepatitis B, Toxoplasma), and food that contains too much mercury or other harmful agents.
 (When cooking at home, follow the 4 simple steps of food preparation: clean, separate, cook, and chill.)
 There are 3 major foodborne risks to pregnant women: listeria, toxoplasmosis, and methylmercury.

-When a pregnant woman is infected with listeriosis, she may have a miscarriage, premature delivery or stillbirth, or her newborn baby may become seriously ill and may die.
+When a pregnant woman is infected with listeriosis, she may have a miscarriage, premature delivery, stillbirth, or her newborn baby may become seriously ill and may die.

 Prevent Listeria Infection: